 It is fair to say that this transition represents a highly vulnerable period in an academic research career – a phase that has been characterized as one of “piling on responsibilities and expectations without any extra money to compensate, so that these faculty members have to scavenge for funding to survive.”
 Yet, this is the very time in academic careers when Nobel Prize winning work is typically done.

-The Pioneer Fund for Basic Science Research will assist faculty who are in this crucial period – the first three to 10 years of their careers – when they are most creative, but also most vulnerable and in need of support.
-The Pioneer Fund for Basic Science Research will offer seed funding to explore the merits of early-stage, innovative research ideas that are not sufficiently developed to compete for conservative federal dollars.
+The Pioneer Fund for discovery science Research will assist faculty who are in this crucial period – the first three to 10 years of their careers – when they are most creative, but also most vulnerable and in need of support.
+The Pioneer Fund for discovery science Research will offer seed funding to explore the merits of early-stage, innovative research ideas that are not sufficiently developed to compete for conservative federal dollars.
 We anticipate that hundreds of young faculty will respond to this opportunity, and that a large fraction of their proposals will be highly meritorious.
 The Fund will also support more expansive investigations that encompass multiple fields of study, as well as audacious proposals of great promise, with no restrictions on the rank of the applicants.

 Given the urgency to provide new resources for faculty in their most vulnerable years, the Pioneer Fund for discovery science Research seeks contributions that can be used immediately.
 Pioneer Fund grants for individual research projects would ideally provide between $25,000 and $75,000 each, which has been shown in other institutional award programs to be a productive range of support.
 Seed grants for multidisciplinary projects conducted by groups of collaborators would ideally be offered in the amount of $100,000 to $150,000 each.
 In the future, as the Fund builds a strong donor base, it may be possible to establish a sustaining endowment.